parhelia512/The-Great-Paper-Adventure/README.md

 Visit http://www.thegreatpaperadventure.com to get the X360 version or the full free (on PC) game!

-The source code conatins only one playable levels, other assets are not included in toses sources because they're not free.
+The source code contains only one playable level.
+Other assets are not included because don't plan to distribute them for now.

 Team:
 - Valryon (Damien Mayance): PC & Xbox 360 developper